lexfeathers/lexfeathers.ca/pages/about.md

 ## Sound designer and composer for [games](https://lexfeathers.ca/portfolio)
 I've been writing music for over 14 years, and have been working in games as both composer and sound designer for nearly a decade.
 I love bringing aural detail and depth to virtual worlds.
 Most of my work has taken place within the Toronto indie game scene.

+Looking to work together, or just have a question?
+Feel free to [get in touch!](/pages/contact.md)

 ## listen to my music
 - [Waxlimbs (my band)](https://waxlimbs.bandcamp.com/)
 - [Void Femmes (my solo electronic music)](https://voidfemmes.bandcamp.com/)